 Place whole peaches in boiling water and blanch them for 1 minute.
 Then remove with a slotted spoon and place in a bowl of ice water.
 This stops the cooking process.
 Then take a sharp knife and peel the skin off the peaches.

 I prefer using a very sharp paring knife to peel them, cut up into slices, discard the pit, and freeze at the peak of freshness.
-So, when I’m ready for a homemade peach pie, I’ve got perfectly ripe fruit stashed in my freezer!
+So, when I’m ready for an easy peach pie, I’ve got perfectly ripe fruit stashed in my freezer!
 It seems faster to me and won’t make the peach soft.
+Use the frozen peaches to make Homemade Peach Iced Tea.

 How to make a lattice style crust: